mageni/mageni/README.md

 Before submitting or sending an email, please be aware and read the <a href="https://www.copyright.gov/legislation/pl105-304.pdf" target="_blank">DMCA</a>, <a href="https://uscode.house.gov/view.xhtml?path=/prelim@title18/part1/chapter79&edition=prelim" target="_blank">18 U.S. Code § 1621 - Perjury generally</a>, and <a href="https://www.copyright.gov/title17/title17.pdf" target="_blank">US Copyright Law</a>

 **The DMCA requires that you swear to the facts in your copyright complaint under penalty of perjury.
 It is a federal crime to intentionally lie in a sworn declaration.
 (See U.S. Code, Title 18, Section 1621.)
 Submitting false, fraudulent, and bad faith information could also result in civil liability — that is, you could get sued.
-The DMCA provides a remedy for bad-faith takedowns**, specifically:
+The DMCA also provides a remedy for bad-faith takedowns**, specifically:

 Any person who knowingly materially misrepresents under this section